elanez/HolenGame/README.md

 # HolenGame

-A 3d first person perspective game created using Unity.
+A 3d first person perspective holen shooting game created using Unity.

 Game Mechanics
 - The player throw/flicks/tap his holen to hit other holen inside the circle.